ToshiBaguette/UniverseGenesis/README.md

-This project goes with another project of mine : KineticCreator.
+This project goes with another project of mine : KinetikCreator => https://github.com/Toshibane/KinetikCreator.

 It's a Visual Novel Reader, using JSON files as a base, and fully written in Python with Pygame as a sole dependency.